nervosnetwork/ckb/rpc/README.md

 *   `out_point` - Reference to the DAO cell.

 *   `block_hash` - The assumed reference block for withdrawing.
-This block must be in the[canonical chain]('trait.ChainRpc.html#canonical-chain').
+This block must be in the [canonical chain]('trait.ChainRpc.html#canonical-chain').

 ##### Returns

-The RPC returns the final capacity when the cell `out_point` is withdrawn using the block`block_hash` as the reference.
+The RPC returns the final capacity when the cell `out_point` is withdrawn using the block `block_hash` as the reference.

 In CKB, scripts cannot get the information about in which block the transaction is committed.
 A workaround is letting the transaction reference a block hash so the script knows that the transaction is committed at least after the reference block.